Mozahedul/Mozahedul/README.md

 MERN Stack Developer - October 2017 to 2021 <br/>
 - Developed and maintained web applications using the MERN stack, ensuring responsive and user-friendly interfaces.
 - Collaborated with UI/UX designers to implement visually appealing designs and optimize user experience.
-- Designed and implemented RESTful APIs for efficient data communication between the frontend and backend.
+- Designed and implemented RESTful APIs for efficient data communication between the front-end and back-end.
 - Utilized Redux for state management, improving application performance and maintainability.
 - Integrated third-party libraries and APIs to extend application functionality and enhance user interactions.
 - Conducted unit testing using Jest resulting in reduced bugs and improved code quality.